vsmysee/vsmysee.github.io/_posts/2020-01-14-coffee-moon.md

 MoonScript is a dynamic scripting language that compiles into Lua

-CoffeeScript is a dynamic scripting language that compiles into Javascript
+CoffeeScript is a little language that compiles into JavaScript

 Moon